Travel Guide: Tulum, Mexico

 Where to Stay in Tulum

-To orient you with a bit of quick Tulum geography, you've got the beach (one long road with beach-side things and jungle-side things) and the town a few kilometers to the west.
+To orient you with a bit Tulum geography, you've got the beach (one long road with the beach-side and the jungle-side) and the town a few kilometers to the west.
 Both are great areas, and you do have to decide where your home base will be.

-This is our spot!
+So many hotels in Tulum seem specifically designed for Instagram hashtags, but this one is more down-to-earth and this is where we stayed.
 It's small, moderately priced and wonderful.
-It's right on a very private beach (shared with maybe fourteen other people and the occasional dog) next to Azulik, which is like a hipster treehouse that would also be lovely for a stay.
-They serve a nice breakfast, and parking and assigned beach chairs are included.
-Because it was on the northern end of the beach, it only took about 15 minutes to bike to the town center from our little hotel.
-Taxis were inexpensive from there too.
-We would definitely stay there again, though it also might be fun to try some other places.
+It's right on a very private beach (shared with maybe fourteen other people and the occasional dog) next to Azulik, which is like a hipster treehouse.
+They serve breakfast, and parking and assigned beach chairs are included.
+Because was on the northern end of the beach, it only took about 15 minutes to bike or short taxi ride to the town center.
+We would definitely stay there again, though it also might be fun to try some other places because there are so many cute ones.

-This is where I originally tried to book our stay last year, but it was full.
-It's a little further south (so less convenient to get into town).
-I haven't stayed there so I don't know if it's as awesome as it seems, but it looks so adorable!
+This is where I originally tried to book our stay, but it was full because it was kind of a spur-of-the-moment trip.
+It's a further south down the beach road (so less convenient to get into town).
+I haven't stayed there so I don't know if it's as awesome as it seems, but it looks so beautiful!

 Get Coffee & Go Shopping